JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 - If the documentation is built successfully, the bot will attempt to push the generated HTML pages back to GitHub.

-Note that the hosted documentation does not update when you make pull requests; you see updates only when you merge to `master` or push new tags.
+Note that the hosted documentation does not update when you (or other contributors) make pull requests; you see updates only when you merge to the trunk branch (typically, `master` or `main`) or push new tags.

 In the upcoming sections we describe how to configure the build service to run the documentation build stage.
 In general it is easiest to choose the same